aurimas13/Communication-of-Services/README.md

 # Usage
 [(Back to top)](#table-of-contents)

+`IMPORTANT NOTE`: You will need to 1<sup>st</sup> run the API before the propagator.
-After the requirements are met, the package is set at your directory and two terminal windows are run you are ready to make the communication between two services:
+After the requirements are met, the package is set at your directory and two terminal windows are run you are ready to make the communication between two services.
 - For the 1<sup>st</sup> terminal window to run an Event Consumer (FLASK API) you will need to provide the python file with no arguments:<sup>1</sup>
 ```
 >>> python main.py